ducdhm/robotframework-selenium-example/README.md

 # Robot Framework + Selenium example
-This is step by step guild-line to help you run a simple test case with RobotFramework and Selenium.
+This is step by step guild-line to help you:
+ * Setup environment for Robot Framework and Selenium
+ * Setup text editor for editing test cases
+ * Run a simple test case

-**Note**: In this example, I'll use Sublime Text 3 instead of Ride.
+**Note**: I'll use Sublime Text 3 instead of Ride.
 Because it's just my favourite text editor.

 ## I. Pre-requirement
 ### 1. Python